wolfsoft/blog-example/README.md

-# Blog Example Application
+# Blog Application Example

-This is a blog application to run on the [dbPager Server].
+This is a sample of blog application to run on the [dbPager Server].
 The application shows how to:

   - Organize your source code
   - Use application components